DonMarcao/milestone1/abi-insight-final/readme.md

 latest-intel.html : Document checking completed.
 No errors or warnings to show.

 tactical-gear.html : Document checking completed.
 No errors or warnings to show.

+style.css : Document checking completed. no errors found.
+    Warnings:
+    line 226 "Some "background-color" and "border-color" properties 243 The -webkit-overflow-scrolling property is an unknown proprietary property 246 ::-webkit-scrollbar is not recognized as a valid proprietary pseudo-element 250 ::-webkit-scrollbar-track is not recognized as a valid proprietary pseudo-element 255 ::-webkit-scrollbar-thumb is not recognized as a valid proprietary pseudo-element"""